Home » Lifestyle & Recreation » Information » Community, operational & crown reserve

 Council manages Crown reserves either as a Crown Land Manager under the Local Government Act 1993 or as a Devolved Manager under the Crown Land Management Act 2016.

-For further information on Park/Reserve Plans of Management, contact Council's Reserves Planner (Strategic), Dr Danny Parkin on (02) 6643 0231.
+For further information on Park/Reserve Plans of Management, contact Council's Senior Strategic Planner, Dr Danny Parkin on (02) 6643 0231.